roshinc/release-calendar-filter-for-crunchyroll/README.md

 You can also lock filters!
 So, your choices are applied automatically when you go back to the release calendar or browse another week.

-In the options page you can also hide this element, if the filter are locked they will still be applied.
+In the options page you can also hide this element, if the filter is locked it will still be applied.

 ### The Hidden Count elements